rafael-santiago/cutest/doc/README.md

 Firstly be aware that the [``valgrind``](http://valgrind.org) usage is the best way to catch this kind of [raptors](https://xkcd.com/292/) inside your code.
 However ``cute`` brings a minimal system that performs memory leak detection.
 It could be a profitable way to detect this kind of issue as soon as possible.
 Because you will be looking for memory leaks being still on the test phase.

-The usage of this system must be flagged passing the option ``--cute-leak-check`` to your unit test binary.
+The usage of this system must be flagged passing the option ``--cutest-leak-check`` to your unit test binary.
 Something like:

-``something/leaking/over/the/rainbow/your-test --cute-leak-check``
+``something/leaking/over/the/rainbow/your-test --cutest-leak-check``

 When some memory leak is detected a report about this issue is included at the end of your general test report and the test binary exits with no zeroed ``exit code``.

 The format of this memory leak report is as follows:

-        cute INTERNAL ERROR: Memory leak(s) detected!!
+        cutest INTERNAL ERROR: Memory leak(s) detected!!

         >>>
         Id=4 Address=0x0804C008 File=/leak-sample/main.c [The last check before leak was at line #113] < leak bloody leak...o > 20 byte(s).